Diverticulitis: A diary of my first bout with diverticulitis (symptoms, testing, and treatment)

 Wednesday through Friday

-I was still uncomfortable on Wednesday and Thursday, and when I woke up at around 2am on Friday morning I woke up with severe cold childs and was close to passing out, a phenomenon I learned about last year.
+I was still uncomfortable on Wednesday and Thursday, and when I woke up at around 2am on Friday morning I woke up with severe cold chills and was close to passing out, a phenomenon named syncope that I learned about last year.
 The ER doctor on Wednesday suggested a liquid diet for 24-48 hours, and some part of the illness, the drug, and not eating had me close to passing out.
 (I should mention that starting some time on Thursday I had a very bad case of diarrhea, either a result of the liquid diet, the drug, the diverticulitis, or all three.)

 I was shaking quite a bit, so I went into the bathroom and turned on the heater.
 At 2:30am I took four ibuprofen, and at 3:15am I took the next dose of amoxicillin.
 Some time later, I don’t remember exactly when, but probably around 4am, I began to feel well enough that I went back to bed.